How to Help Kids Adjust to Moving

 How to help kids adjust moving

-Since our kids were born we’ve moved a few times, but it’s a lot different if you are moving in the same area or not.
+Since our kids were born, we’ve moved a few times, but it’s a lot different if you are moving within the same area or not.
 Our last move was seven and a half hours away.
-I was worried at how the kids would adjust and so I did my best to try and make it a smoother transition.
+I was worried about how the kids would adjust, and so I did my best to make it a smoother transition.

-When we moved my kids were just about to turn 14, 12, and 9.
-A perfect age to hate your parents from moving you from everything you ever knew!
+When we moved, my kids were just about to turn 14, 12, and 9.
+A perfect age to hate your parents for moving you away from everything you ever knew!

 So, let’s talk about some ways to help kids adjust to moving.